UTD 2025 - Senior Capstone Project

 Gregory Crewdson, Red Star Express, 2018–19 (right)

-Gregory Crewdson, born in 1962 in Brooklyn, New York, NY, is a photographer who produces ultra-high quality images from layering multiple photos on top of each other, using images taken on a Phase One XT medium format camera and Sinar P2 rail-mounted large format camera.
+Gregory Crewdson is a photographer who produces ultra-high quality images from layering multiple photos on top of each other, using images taken on a Phase One XT medium format camera and Sinar P2 rail-mounted large format camera.
 These cameras are much larger than the DSLRs most beginner photographers are familiar with, allowing them to capture much more detail in a single shot.
-Crewdson goes above and beyond by combining the best several dozen shots from one shoot into a picture that is perfect in every detail and every lighting scene.
+Crewdson goes above and beyond by combining the best several dozen shots from one shoot into a picture that is perfect in every detail and every level of light.
 His shoots can often cost as much as $1M per final image, because he uses full movie production crews, with lighting rigs, set builders, fog machines, and a crane to allow him to shoot from a higher angle.
 Some of this cost also comes from the fact that he sometimes closes off entire streets for his shoots.